-The customer is responsible for the installation, operation, maintenance, and repair of their system beyond the Point of Delivery (Interconnection).
-See Figures 33A, 33B, and 33C.
+oustomer s resp The customer is responsible for the installation, operation, maintenance, and repair of their system beyond the Point of Delivery (Interconnection).
+See Figures 35A, 35B, and 35C.
 Location requirements The primary meter must be in a location that can be accessed by a line truck and accessible 24/7 by PSE.
 Overhead primary metering shall be installed on a PSE-installed, owned, and maintained pole.
-Data The customer is to provide PSE with the following information: requirements A complete one-line electrical diagram of the customer's primary voltage system, including updates to this diagram as design changes occur. • Complete protective relay or fuse data concerning the main breaker or main fused disconnect point. • A list of customer-owned transformers, including their size, number, impedance, grounding, and connection data.
-Motor schedule, including the size, number, operating voltage, grounding, and connection data. • Detailed information about any customer-owned generation that is intended to be operated in parallel with PSE's electrical grid.
+Data requirements The customer is to provide PSE with the following information: A complete one-line electrical diagram of the customer's primary voltage system, including updates to this diagram as design changes occur.
+Complete protective relay or fuse data concerning the main breaker or main fused disconnect point.
+A list of customer-owned transformers, including their size, number, impedance, grounding, and connection data.
+Motor schedule, including the size, number, operating voltage, grounding, and connection data.
+Detailed information about any customer-owned generation that is intended to be operated in parallel with PSE's electrical grid.
 Customer-owned interconnection protection is required.
 Contact the System Protection group for the necessary requirements.
 A description of energy-intensive equipment that can cause voltage flicker, such as X-ray machines, stamping mills, electric welders, and arc furnaces.
 Equipment requirements In addition to the equipment beyond the Point of Interconnection (POI), the customer is responsible for the following equipment and installation costs.
-Refer to Figures 33A, 33B, and 33C.
+Refer to Figures 35A, 35B, and 35C.
 Pole-top metering cluster for overhead services.
 Primary metering cabinet (PMC) for underground services.
 Pole-top gang operated switch (GOPT) for overhead services.
 PSE ac disconnect padmount for underground services.
 Protective device: recloser, switch, or fuse for aerial or underground residential distribution (URD).
+Existing customer When an existing primary metered customer is modifying their system by adding or removing equipment, they must configure their primary electrical system to meet the current PSE standards requirement.
+This would require installing an isolating device on their system.
+In a 600 amp primary system, this will require installing a padmounted ac disconnect switch (see Figure 35C).
+Emergency repair or like for like replacement does not constitute modifying of the system.
+Primary metered customers who have experienced a failed primary underground cable must have their underground system tested after repairs have been made.
+Test results must suggest their primary underground system is in good operating condition.
+The findings of this testing are to be provided to PSE before PSE will energize their system.

-NOTE 33A
+NOTE 35A